 If enough property owners in a neighborhood are interested in a project and the cost is not unreasonable, the FRSA Board of Trustees will authorize the project.
 Special Assessment projects are financed over a ten (10) year period, currently at 5% interest on the unpaid principal balance.
 Projects of this type generally take about 6 months to a year from the start of the process to start of construction.
-Find additional information at Extension by Utilization of District Cost Sharing Program.
+Find additional information at Extension Utilizing FRSA Special Assessment Program.

 - WPC PS 1 Application for Permit and Construction Approval

-- Schedule A – Service Connector(s) Schedule B – Sewer Extension(s)
+- Schedule A – Service Connection(s) Schedule B – Sewer Extension(s)

 - Schedule F – Sewer System Lift Station_Force Main